Kangaroo Island and the Coorong

 OVERNIGHT: McCracken Country Club, VICTOR HARBOR

-Before leaving Horsham this morning, we take a look at their silo art.
+We farewell Naracoorte this morning and head to Horsham where we look at their silo art.
 “Walking on Country” artwork celebrates the life of a Wotjobaluk warrior, Yanggendyinanyuk.
 World renowned street artist Sam Bates 'Smug' was commissioned to transform Horsham's silo with the image of Yanggendyinanyuk.
 His totem, the Black Cockatoo, has been painted on the adjacent flour mill.
-After a photo opportunity, we travel to Murtoa to see a breathtaking mural featuring a flock of brightly coloured birds.
-The artwork is inspired by the James Hill taxidermy collection, combined with the discoveries of Dr John Cade, a psychiatrist who made significant contributions to the understanding and treatment of bipolar disorder.
-No visit to Murtoa would be complete without visiting the incredible Murtoa Stick Shed.
-Previously known as the Murtoa No. 1 Grain Store, it is the only remaining emergency grain store built during World War Two.
-This structure is an enduring testament to iconic Australian bush ingenuity and a symbol of the growth and strength of the Australian wheat industry.
-We’ll be amazed by what we see as we are taken on a tour.
-Our final silo on our art trail is in Rupanyup; it features two local residents, both members of the local Rupanyup Football and Netball Club.
-This afternoon, we drive back to Melbourne where, as always, our chauffeurs will be waiting to take us straight to our very door – a delightful way to finish our time away and all part of the great O’Shannessy’s Quality Tours service!
+After a photo opportunity, we travel to Ararat to enjoy lunch before returning to Melbourne where, as always, our chauffeurs will be waiting to take us straight to our very door – a delightful way to finish our time away and all part of the great O’Shannessy’s Quality Tours superior service!

 Complimentary Chauffeur Driven Transfers